Are Oats Celiac-Safe?

-Perhaps, the gold standard of celiac-safe oats are those processed via a “purity protocol”.
+Perhaps, the gold standard of oats safe for celiacs are those processed via a “purity protocol”.

-Purity protocol oats are oats that generally meat the following criteria:
+Purity protocol oats are oats that generally must:

-- they have not been grown in fields that have previously or recently grown wheat (this differs per grower)
+- not have been grown in fields that have previously or recently grown wheat (this differs per grower)

-- they are processed in a dedicated gluten-free facility
+- be processed in a dedicated gluten-free facility

-- they are tested to make sure they are gluten-free
+- be tested to make sure they are gluten-free

 Oats made following this protocol are generally considered the least triggering for people with celiac.